citysciencelab/cut-mobilities-of-care-masterportal/doc/languages_en.md

 ## Translation of the names in the config.json

 This section describes a different take on i18next to translate values put into the config.json.
-First is a best practise szenario.
+First is a best practice szenario.
 Second is the description what happens in the background and why it happens.

-### Best practise szenario
+### Best practice szenario

 ### Menu